 This may sound like a lot of work, and it is.
 Don’t make this decision lightly.
 It can be a great opportunity if done right, but it can be your worst nightmare if you fail to plan and execute properly.
 If you still are interested in becoming a motor carrier, then create your plan, figure out the costs, create your budget and follow through.

 ‘Do or die’ preparations for the New Entrant audit

 After filing for authority successfully, you are responsible for buttoning up your business.
-Recent FMCSA stats show more than 80 percent of new entrant audits have been conducted on time – within the carrier’s first 18 months of business.
+FMCSA stats for the last few years show more than 80 percent of new entrant audits were conducted on time – within the carrier’s first 18 months.
 It’s critical you put into place evidence of your attention to compliance and safety management.
 Critical areas of focus for new entrant audits include driver qualifications, logs, maintenance programs, a filed and up-to-date accident register and written drug and alcohol policies and procedures.

 Any of the following violations will result in an automatic failure of the audit: